lhneurotech/MNIST_EEG/ProjectReadme/PREPROCESSINGREADME.md

 **4. Epoching**

-I don't think this step will be too hard the data should already be epoched for us.
+I don't think this step will be too hard, the data should already be epoched for us.
 I have this here in case that isn't the situation.

 **5. Baseline Correction**

 Apply baseline correction for each epoched data to preserve accuracy.

+**6. Normalization**

+Apply normalization on all epochs.
+This is important for the success of the Transformer.

-**6. Convert to Tensor**
+**7. Convert to Tensor**

 This is the final step of the Dataloader.
 The dataloader '__getitem__' function should then return the EEG signal and the label packaged into a dictionary.